 Ma 110-Foundations of Mathematics for Teachers.
 A study of mathematics properties, processes and symbols for prospective teachers on the elementary level.
 Measurement, the metric system, geometry, congruence, coordinate geometry, probability and statistics.
 Not applicable toward a major or minor.
-Second semester, three hours.
-Prerequisite: Ma 101, Math ACT score 18 or above, or Placed into Ma 102 or above.
+Second semester, three credits.
+Prerequisite: Math ACT score 18 or above; Placement into Ma 102, Ma 103 or Ma 105; Ma 200 or Ma 101.

 Ma 150-Introduction to Mathematical Reasoning.
-A bridge or transition course between the lower level mathematics courses to more abstract and theoretical upper level courses in which mathematical maturity is the ultimate goal of this class.
+A bridge or transition course between the lower level mathematics courses to more abstract and theoretical upper level courses in which mathematical proof is essential.
+Development of mathematical maturity is the ultimate goal of this class.
 This will be accomplished by developing the ability to interpret and use mathematical language and notation, understand elementary logic, learn how to read and understand mathematical definitions and proofs, construct and write mathematical proofs.
 Not applicable toward a math major or minor.
 Required of all before taking first 300 level math class unless waived by passing Mathematics Reasoning placement test.
-Second semester, three hours.
+Second semester, three credits.